Women's colleges in the United States: 21st-century

 A similar controversy erupted in 2011 when Peace College, in Raleigh, North Carolina, announced its plans to become coeducational beginning the following year.
 Despite protests from alumnae, William Peace University began admitting men in the fall of 2012.
 Also in fall 2012, Georgian Court University in New Jersey admitted its first male day students; in 2013–14, that school became fully coeducational, with men being allowed to live on campus and participate in all campus activities.

 Sweet Briar College announced March 3, 2015, that it was closing Aug.
 25 due to "insurmountable financial challenges."
 Almost immediately, a legal challenge was mounted by students, faculty, and alumnae to keep the school open.
 On June 22, 2015, a settlement brokered by the attorney general of Virginia was accepted by the county circuit court that resulted in Sweet Briar College remaining open.

 The trend of former women's colleges becoming coed continued in the last half of the 2010s.
 Midway University in Kentucky announced in May 2016 that it would admit men into its daytime undergraduate program, the last component of the institution that remained women-only, effective that August.
 In announcing the move, the school's president noted that many surveys indicated that only 2% of high school girls wanted to attend a women-only school, and added, "We see this change as strengthening our historic mission to educate women by broadening our reach to that 98 percent of young women who would never consider a women's college."
 The following year, the University of Saint Joseph in Connecticut, the last women-only school in the state and last Catholic women's college in New England, voted to become fully coeducational, with the first men admitted to the daytime undergraduate program in August 2018.
 Much like Midway, the daytime undergraduate program had been the last Saint Joseph component to be women-only; the institution already had male graduate students, plus male undergraduates in a special evening program for adult students.
 When this transition was announced, Saint Joseph's president cited the same surveys as Midway's president had in 2016.

 A number of women's colleges have taken steps to adopt policies inclusive of transgender students.
 As of June 2015, seven women's colleges (Barnard College, Bryn Mawr College, Mills College, Mount Holyoke College, Simmons University, Scripps College, and Smith College) have articulated admissions policies regarding transgender applicants.

-Top 10 ranking

-The popular college ranking website Niche have the following women's colleges as the top 10 in America: Barnard College, Wellesley College, Smith College, Mount Holyoke College, Bryn Mawr College, Scripps College, Hollins University, Agnes Scott College, St Catherine University, and Spelman College.